wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-support-diagnostic-tools/includes/8-examine-diagnostics-recovery-toolset.md

 The Microsoft Diagnostics and Recovery Toolset (DaRT) 10 enables you to troubleshoot, diagnose, and repair a Windows computer that will not start, or that generates errors when starting.
 DaRT 10 is an important part of the Microsoft Desktop Optimization Pack (MDOP), and you can use it to:

- -  Recover Windows computers that are unusable or will not startup properly.
+ -  Recover Windows computers that are unusable or will not start up properly.
  -  Diagnose the probable causes of problems.
  -  Quickly repair nonstarting or locked-out computers.
  -  Restore lost files, and detect and remove malware, quickly.